Website Privacy Notice

 This Website Privacy Notice may be updated periodically and without prior notice to you to reflect changes in our personal information practices.
 We will indicate at the top of the notice when it was most recently updated.

 How to Contact Us

-EU residents, or data subjects whose data is processed in the EU, have various rights pertaining to the processing of their personal data, including the rights to request access, correction, amendment of their personal data, lodge a complaint with an European supervisory authority regarding any breach of the European data protection rules, and in certain circumstances, request the erasure of or object to the retention or use of personal data.
+Data subjects whose data is processed in the EU and UK, have various rights pertaining to the processing of their personal data, including the rights to request access, correction, amendment of their personal data, lodge a complaint with the ICO or European supervisory authority regarding any breach of the European data protection rules, and in certain circumstances, request the erasure of or object to the retention or use of personal data.
 The entities responsible for processing your personal data subject to this notice are: Jack Morton Worldwide Limited and Jack Morton Worldwide GmbH.
-If you wish to exercise any of your rights under European data protection law, you may contact us by email at firstname.lastname@example.org or write to us at:

 US and Non-EU Countries: